-- Artifact Title: The title is a reference to Flex and Breanna's new father-daughter relationship.
-By the end of the 5th season, Flex is written out entirely.
+- Artifact Title: The title is a reference of Flex and Breanna's father-daughter relationship.
+By the end of Season 5, Flex is written out entirely.

 - Beta Couple: Duane and Candy.

-- Chuck Cunningham Syndrome: Flex stops appearing by mid-season in Season 5, as does Breanna and Arnaz's landlord Manny.
+- Chuck Cunningham Syndrome: Flex stops appearing midway through Season 5, as does Breanna and Arnaz's landlord Manny.
 Spirit and Duane disappeared as well.